newatoms/guides/color-guide/readme.md

-> *Goal of this guide:* To help you use colours effectively in design milestones by increasing an understanding of how they work
+> *Goal of this guide:* To help you use colours effectively in design projects by increasing an understanding of how they work

 ## Let's Talk About Colours